elephantscale/es-training-new/cybersecurity-common/slides/Threat-Modeling.md

 Notes:

 * Information Disclosure from a Process
 * Many instances in which a process will disclose information are those that inform further attacks.
 A process can do this by leaking memory addresses, extracting secrets from error messages, or extracting design details from error messages.
 Leaking memory addresses can help bypass ASLR and similar defenses.
 Leaking secrets might include database connection strings or passwords.
-Leaking design details might mean exposing anti-fraud rules like “your account is too new to order a diamond ring.”
+Leaking design details might mean exposing anti-fraud rules like "your account is too new to order a diamond ring."

 ---